department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2020-09-24-package-forms-library.md

 We have ESLint rules in place which can verify that the right JS is imported as it relates to the forms library.
 Additionally, many of the end-to-end tests will fail if the forms library is not imported properly, so they will help with awareness.

-We don't have any automation in place to validate that theright SASS files are imported, so testing that forms styling is working properly will be a manual process.
+We don't have any automation in place to validate that the right SASS files are imported, so testing that forms styling is working properly will be a manual process using the browser dev tools.

 ### Logging